chrisphamdev/chrisphamdev/README.md

 ### About me
-I'm currently working at Laybuy as a data engineer.
+I'm currently working at Harmoney as a data engineer.
 Designing pipelines, maintaining models and ocasionally getting involved in ML.<br/>
 I'm always open for opportunities, and to learn new things!.<br/>
 <br/>
 I am proficient in Python and is interested in web scraping and data analysis.<br/>